deltachat/deltachat-node/README.md

 We have the following scripts for building, testing and coverage:

 * `npm test` Runs `dependency-check`, `standard` and then the tests in `test/index.js`.
-* `npm install` After dependencies are installed, runs the `script/rebuild-all` script which recompiles _all_ the native code from scratch.
+* `npm install` After dependencies are installed, runs `script/rebuild-all.js` which recompiles _all_ the native code from scratch.
 * `npm run coverage` Creates a coverage report and passes it to `coveralls`.
 Only done by `Travis`.
 * `npm run coverage-html-report` Generates a html report from the coverage data and opens it in a browser on the local machine.
 * `npm run dependency-check` Makes sure all `dependencies` and `devDependencies` specified in `package.json` are used and that no dependency is missing.